damarpd/research-progress/lab_meeting_documents/progress_overview.md

 ### Research objective

 Building upon the literature review, this study proposes the research objective.
-The aim of this study is to examine passengers behavior during public transport with the consideration of non-stationary and stationary passengers.
+This study aims to develop typology-informed understanding of passenger behavioral dynamics during the boarding and alighting process under crowded public transport conditions, by integrating perceived crowding as a subjective behavioral alongside simulation framework that accounts for heterogeneous nature of passenger states.

 ### Research question

 (RQ1) How does perceived crowding influence the behavioral responses of alighting ($PA_m$), boarding ($PB_m$), carriage-staying ($PC_s$), and platform-waiting ($PP_s$) passengers during the boarding and alighting process under crowded conditions?

-(RQ2) What alternative framework can better represent the alighting and boarding process, with the consideration of different passenger type, non-stationary and stationary, incorporated to the examination during crowded-situated in public transport?
+(RQ2) What alternative framework can better represent the alighting and boarding process, with the consideration of different passenger type, non-stationary and stationary, incorporated to the examination during crowded-situated in public transport? (non complete yet)

 ### Proposed idea